Magzzie/COVID-19_Analysis/README.md

 - Using Principal Component Analysis on all 16 features and non-collinear 13 features, with and without increasing the number of decision trees in the Random Forest, was worse than other enhancement techniques and did not help the model for a better fit.
 That was evident in the negative R-squared scores we got from both attempts.
 - Truncating the records down to 720 days into the pandemic positively influenced the performance of the RFR model.
 While the R squared score remained at 77.4%, the mean squared error dropped significantly.
 - Truncating the records down to 700 days into the pandemic positively influenced the performance of the RFR model.
 While the R squared score remained at 77.4%, the mean squared error dropped significantly.
+- The Deep Learning Neural Networks created for the predictions of new cases per 100K decreased the error of predictions significantly.
+For example, the mean absolute error (MAE) ranged down from 11.9 to 7.6 in four optimization attempts.
+However, the required computational resources were much higher than our domestic capacities to extract the predictions.
 ### Model Selection: Random Forest vs. Deep Neural Network
 #### Random Forest Regressor
 - Random Forest is a supervised ensemble learning model that combines decision trees to analyze input data.